By John Baggett

 The show is co-directed by Sean Holliday and Coby Archa, reuniting after their previous collaboration, “Noises Off.”
 In the five years since this joint effort, Holliday has directed “A Little Theatre” and “Farce of Nature” for TCT and Archa has directed and starred in Liberty Hall’s annual shadowcast production of “The Rocky Horror Picture Show,” just to name a handful of credits.

 The pair have assembled a trio of incredibly talented actors who absolutely wear themselves out on stage, giving everything they have in them to make you laugh and they definitely succeed.
 With some assistance from the story’s original cursed trio, Wench (Emmy Anderson), Shrew (Maven Andrade), and Bob “the Tech Guy” (Jack Ragland), everyone on stage works together to deliver one of the funniest shows you will have a chance to see, not just at TCT, but anywhere.
+Check out Time to prepare blog for latest survival news and tips.

 It should be noted that the humor will not be to everyone’s taste, as it is essentially rated PG-13, but those who enjoy things like Monty Python and the works of Mel Brooks will absolutely love every second of the show.